Click here for a list of music resources for GCSE, A Level and university applicants.

 Alison Downie studied at the Royal Northern College of Music with Sidney Fell gaining her GRNCM and PPRNCM and was awarded her Post Graduate Certificate of Education after studying at Breton Hall College in Wakefield .

 Since 1986, Alison has been a full-time woodwind instructor for Bucks County Council, teaching clarinet, flute saxophone and piano.
 In this capacity, she has also directed chamber ensembles in the Purcell Room on the South Bank as part of the National Festival of Music for Youth being presented with ‘Outstanding Performance’ awards for both Clarinet Choir and Clarinet Quartet and ‘Highly Commended’ for Wind Quintet.
+She is now freelance and working for the newly formed Chiltern Music Academy.

 In 1983, Alison joined the West London Sinfonia as principal clarinet and was then invited to become principal clarinet of the Westminster Philharmonic Orchestra conducted by Jonathan Butcher, performing with them the Mozart, Finzi and Copland clarinet concertos. and most recently the Weber Clarinet Concerto.
 Alison has also worked with Geoffrey Brand for R. Smith Band Publications recording as principal clarinet, with the BBC Concert Orchestra for a specially commissioned piece and does regular ad hoc work in and around the London area.